tom-clik/clikpage/_guide/background.md

     Every site or app is built using a set of layouts.
 These are more than just templates, they are contructed from modular components and offer huge flexibility for styling and configuration.

 3. [Styling](styling.md)
-    XML based styles allow for complete control over styles and interactivity without the need to code JavaScript.
+    XML based styles allow for control over styles and interactivity without the need to code HTML or JavaScript.